FarzanehGJ/NFV-SDN-Holograms/README.md

 * Bash.sh<br />
 * main.css<br /><br />

-**When you run the Run.sh file, it will run two servers.
-One is serving the webpage on port 3000 and the other is doing the decoding process on port 8080.**
+** In one terminal run the WebServer.js to serve the webpage and in another terminal run the Server.js to decode the requested files**
+** Then in a Chrome browser type "localhost:3000/PLY-hologram.html"**

 **For Encoding and Decoding**<br />
 First you need to clone [draco repository](https://github.com/google/draco) and build it inside the NFV-SDN-Hologram project folder.